NOW is the time for us to imagine a further purpose and future mission for our churches and communities in the West Wight.

 Our Local Mission Work

 Christ Church members are very active in the West Wight community, working directly through the church, individually, or with organisations such as Churches Together in West Wight.
-You will find volunteers from Christ Church helping on a regular basis in local charity shops, at the Foodbank, the Our Place Community Cafe, the Oasis drop-in… and more besides.
+You will find volunteers from Christ Church, supporting Youth work, helping on a regular basis in local charity shops, at the Foodbank, the Our Place Community Cafe, the Oasis drop-in… and more besides.
 These ventures give us an opportunity to get alongside people and listen to their cares and concerns, offering a friendly and sympathetic ear which is often the first step to getting the help they need or feeling more able to cope.

 Working With Young People

 Seen as one of the most important areas of CTWW ministry, CTWW employs a youth worker to communicate with the young church of today through fun activities, food and learning.
 The Christ Church representative on the Youth Project Management Team is Tom Eggeling.